 additive-manufacturing

-Whether it’s a broadcasted professional basketball or a friendly game on a local court, most basketball competitions are impeded by air pressure loss.
+Whether it’s a broadcasted professional basketball or a friendly game on a local court, most Wilson’s 3D-Printed Airless Basketball competitions are impeded by air pressure loss.
 And usually, people don’t carry an air pump with an appropriately sized needle to refill it.

 According to the National Basketball Association (NBA), basketball should have air pressure between 7.5 and 8.5 psi.
-(Pounds per square inch) The basketball won’t bounce properly if the filling pressure is below the specified range and explodes if it is above the standard range.
+(Pounds per square inch) The Wilson’s 3D-Printed Airless Basketball won’t bounce properly if the filling pressure is below the specified range, and explodes if it is above the standard range.

-Considering these significant issues, a company called Wilson, which makes the official NBA game basketball launched a “3D-Printed Basketball” prototype during the 2023 NBA All-Star Game celebrations.
+Considering these significant issues, a company called Wilson, which makes the official NBA game basketball launched a Wilson’s 3D-Printed Airless Basketball prototype during the 2023 NBA All-Star Game celebrations.

-Have a read this blog to learn more about this innovative invention.
+Have a read of this blog to learn more about this innovative invention.

 airless